What are gynecological imaging tests and procedures?

 Saline Infusion & Tubal Patency

 A tubal patency study can help us answer questions around why a woman may be having challenges with conception.
 Saline solution is passed through the fallopian tubes so we can use ultrasound to see whether the tubes are “open” or patent.
-An ultrasound and tubal patency study takes about 30 to 40 minutes.

 Your doctor may also recommend SIS if you suffer from heavy, irregular or post-menopausal bleeding, or have had abnormal ultrasound results.
 If any further diagnostic testing is needed after this appointment, your doctor will follow up.